-Comfort essentials for the RV life
+Comfort essentials for the RV life: My top gear picks

 Just remember, you get what you pay for in quality.
 If you’re a heavier person, strongly consider the extra money you’d spend for an oversized, heavy-duty chair.
 For people who are more petite, you can get away with almost any of them.